-This version serves as an update of the July 2021 version.
-It includes information on national implementation of the ATAD rules as of 8 August 2022.
+This version of the ATAD I and II implementation overview includes information on national implementation of the ATAD rules as of 15 January 2024.
 While any effort has been made to ensure the accuracy of the information contained on this publication, please contact your usual PwC contact for detailed information on the implementation of the ATAD rules.
+Your PwC tax advisor can provide valuable assistance in navigating these complexities and ensuring compliance with relevant regulations.

-1. Introduction
+1. ATAD recent developments